music-practice-tools/music-practice-tools/pages/about.md

 Steve's interactive music practice journal.
 An experiment to help with practicing and remote music lessons with [James Rintoul](https://www.facebook.com/james.rintoul) and courses with [Musical U](https://www.musical-u.com/).
 This is basically a blog (static web site) with some interactive widgets supporting common musical needs.

 Note: the browser local storage is used to persist widget state between pages, eg the timer's current time.
-Use Browser F12 tools to reset if required.
+Use this button to {% resetSettings text="Reset All Settings"%}.

 Built using the following technology 'jamstack' as described [in this blog post](https://opendirective.net/2020/07/01/music-practice-tools/):